mohamuhsin/investment-calculator/README.md

 # Investment Calculator

+Demonstrating the use of Components, Props and states in React.

-Demonstrating the use of Components, Props and states in React
+Demonstrating the use of Components, Props and states in React.